Retirement Income and Annuity Tax

 - Pre-tax contributions — like to a 401(k) plan — you made.
 They’re taxable since you didn’t pay taxes on your contributions when you made them.

-After-tax contributions you make into a retirement plan are tax-free upon distribution.
+After-tax contributions – like to a Roth 401(k) or Roth IRA – you made into a retirement plan are tax-free upon distribution.
 This is true since you paid taxes on the contributions when you made them.

-The IRS has several methods for figuring the taxable part of your distribution.
+If you are receiving a distribution from an annuity, you may use one of these several methods for figuring the taxable part of your distribution.
 The method used depends on the year you start receiving your retirement.
+You can use either the simplified method or the general method when part of the annuity distribution is taxable, and the other part is tax free.

 The simplified method allows you to figure the tax-free part of each annuity payment.
 If you made some after-tax contributions, divide your cost by the total number of monthly payments you’re anticipating.
 For an annuity not payable for life, is the number of monthly annuity payments under the contract.

-You can use the simplified method if your pension or annuity meets all of these:
+You must use the simplified method if your pension or annuity meets all of these:

-- The payments are for the annuitant’s life or the joint lives of the annuitant and a beneficiary.
-The payments must be from one of these:
+- The payments must be from one of these:

 - Qualified employee plan